myrrlyn/apocrypha.es/priv/archive/5mommo.md

 Below, her priests began to circle among the gathered throng.
 Discarded armor was collected, and the fires began.

-**“We are set free of wilfull ignorance!”
+**“We are set free of willful ignorance!”
 Vurnolamathel cried, and covered her** **heart in mud.
 Her voice grew deeper, rougher.**

 **“We are given understanding of truth, that our enemies will never reach!”**